MaxWenzel/frameworks/README.md

 ### Frameworks

+- [Alpine.js](https://github.com/alpinejs/alpine): offers you the reactive and declarative nature of big frameworks like Vue or React at a much lower cost.
+You get to keep your DOM, and sprinkle in behavior as you see fit.
 - [Flutter](https://flutter.dev/): Google’s UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.
 - [React](https://reactjs.org/): JavaScript library for building user interfaces
 - [Vue.js](https://vuejs.org/):  a progressive framework for building user interfaces.